Space Industry and Business News

 Under that agreement, Beijing agreed to import $200 billion worth of US goods, including $32 billion in farm products and seafood.

-But in the face of the pandemic and a US recession, analysts say Beijing fell well short of that commitment.
+But in the face of the Covid-19 pandemic and a US recession, analysts say Beijing fell well short of that commitment.

 "In the end, China bought only 58 percent of the US exports it had committed to purchase under the agreement, not even enough to reach its import levels from before the trade war," PIIE'S Chad P Brown wrote.